Emjayen/ntfw/README.md

 - Host-based authorization to private services with support for remote configuration.
 - Traffic policing to help protect public services from volumetric abuse.

-tl;dr: IP whitelisting (with accomodation for dynamic addresses) for access to e.g, RDP and rate-limiting of incoming packets hitting your e.g, game-server

 <br>